 That sudden rush of heat isn't just uncomfortable — it has a precise neurological cause.

-When estrogen falls, KNDy neurons in the hypothalamus become hypersensitive, triggering the flushes and night sweats that disrupt dailylife.
+When estrogen falls, KNDy neurons in the hypothalamus become hypersensitive, triggering the flushes and night sweats that disrupt daily life.

 Relief options include: